Gexkill/sweng2/DD/src/index.md

     1. The beginning of B is the end of A: the starting point of B is close to the itinerary A and the ending point of A is close to the itinerary B.
     1. A is included in B: see condition 1.
     1. The beginning of A is the end of B: see condition 2.
+* Path: it's a structure that contains at least 2 positions
+* Sharing discount percentage: discount percentage applied only if the sharing option is enabled and there is more than one request in the merged request
+* API: application programming interface; it is a common way to communicate with another system.
+* ETA: estimated time available; it is the time the taxi needs to arrive to client starting position.
+* Zone: it is a zone of approximately 2 km^2, the city is split into these zones.
+From taxi position the system gets his zone and inserts the taxi into the zone queue.
+So the system guarantees a fair management of taxi queues.
+    * A zone is specified by a list of bounds.
+    * It has more than 2 positions that compose its bounds.
+    * Bounds must be composed by positions and not by none of its subclasses.
+    * Bounds must be a set (it must not contain duplicates).

 **COMPLETE INSERTING OTHER GLOSSARY FROM RASD**

 ## Reference documents
-* RASD produced before **Write version number**
+* RASD produced before 1.1
 * Specification Document: Assignments 1 and 2 (RASD and DD).pdf
 * Structure of the design document.pdf

-**Insert or not lecture slides**
+**INSERT or not lecture slides**

 ## Document structure
-* Introduction: in this section we introducing the design document, saying why we do it and which parts are covered from it that are not covered by RASD
+* **Introduction:** in this section we introducing the design document, saying why we do it and which parts are covered from it that are not covered by RASD
-* Architecture Design: this section is divided into two parts:
+* **Architecture Design:** this section is divided into two parts:
 	1. High level design
 	1. Architecture chosen presented via diagrams
-* Algorithms Design: in this section we describe the most critical parts via some algorithms.
+* **Algorithms Design:** in this section we describe the most critical parts via some algorithms.
 We use code not completed since we want just to show the most important parts
-* User Interface Design: we inserted mockups and user experience explained via UX and BCE diagrams
+* **User Interface Design:** we inserted mockups and user experience explained via UX and BCE diagrams
-* Requirements Traceability: This section aims to explain how the decisions taken in the RASD are linked to design elements
+* **Requirements Traceability:** This section aims to explain how the decisions taken in the RASD are linked to design elements

 **WRITE MORE**